leviathanbadger/portfolio/data-exporter/projects/bodies/vulkan-rust-game-engine.md

 ### Vulkan-Rust Game Engine

-This game engine was started in late 2022, after I decided to take a few-months' hiatus from work in order to relax, recover from burn out, and work on personal projects again after spending so long without doing so.
+This game engine was started in late 2022, after I decided to take a few months hiatus from work in order to relax, recover from burn out, and work on personal projects again after spending so long without doing so.